AndyKingHashiCorp/HashiCorp-Vault-Reference-Configuration-Documentation/Day One Preperation/Server Reference Architecture/READMD.md

-System Requirments & Reference Architecture
+System Requirments & Reference Architecture for Physical or Virtual Machines